Religious violence in India: Malabar rebellion (1921)

-According to one view, the reasons for the Moplah rebellion was religious revivalism among the Muslim Moplahs, and hostility towards the landlord Hindu Nair, Nambudiri Jenmi community and the British administration that supported the latter.
+According to one view, the reasons for the Moplah rebellion was religious revivalism among the Muslim Moplahs, and hostility towards the landlord Hindu Nair, Nambudiri and Jenmi community and the British administration that supported the latter.
 Adhering to view, British records call it a British-Muslim revolt.
 The initial focus was on the government, but when the limited presence of the government was eliminated, Moplahs turned their full attention on attacking Hindus.
 Mohommed Haji was proclaimed the Caliph of the Moplah Khilafat and flags of Islamic Caliphate were flown.
 Ernad and Walluvanad were declared Khilafat kingdoms.

-Annie Besant wrote about the riots: "They Moplahs murdered and plundered abundantly, and killed or drove away all Hindus who would not apostatise.
-Somewhere about a lakh (100,000) of people were driven from their homes with nothing but their clothes they had on, stripped of everything.
-Malabar has taught us what Islamic rule still means, and we do not want to see another specimen of the Khilafat Raj in India."

 Partition of British India (1947)

 Direct Action Day, which started on 16 August 1946, left approximately 3,000 Hindus dead and 17,000 injured.

 After the Indian Rebellion of 1857, the British colonial government followed a divide-and-rule policy, exploiting existing differences between communities, to prevent similar revolts from taking place.
 In that respect, Indian Muslims were encouraged to forge a cultural and political identity separate from the Hindus.
 In the years leading up to Independence, Mohammad Ali Jinnah became increasingly concerned about minority position of Islam in an independent India largely composed of a Hindu majority.

 Although a partition plan was accepted, no large population movements were contemplated.
 As India and Pakistan become independent, 14.5 million people crossed borders to ensure their safety in an increasingly lawless and communal environment.
 With British authority gone, the newly formed governments were completely unequipped to deal with migrations of such staggering magnitude, and massive violence and slaughter occurred on both sides of the border along communal lines.
 Estimates of the number of deaths range around roughly 500,000, with low estimates at 200,000 and high estimates at one million.